ETACE/ace_covid19/README.md

 In order to install a package, start *julia* and execute the following command:

 ```
-using Pkg; Pkg.add("ProgressMeter")
+using Pkg; Pkg.add("<package name>")
 ```

 A typical installation on desktop computer takes about 15 minutes.
 The code has been tested on Microsoft Windows 10, Ubuntu Server 16.04 LTS and macOS Catalina 10.15.5.

 ### Running The Model

 The model is implemented in *covid_model.jl*.
 In *covid_par_ini.jl*, the initial values and parameters are set.
-The simulation can be started from a snapshot.
-This needs to be specified in the *covid_par_ini.jl*-file.
+The simulation can be started from a snapshot, which needs to be specified in the *covid_par_ini.jl*-file.
 A snapshot with 100.000 household agents can be found in the root folder (*snapshot100kr1.dat*).

 The user can specify a set of policies that will be activated at certain point in time during the simulation.
 The policies have to be implemented in specific policy-files and added to *covid_par_ini.jl*.